SwipeX/Runeshark/README.md

 Runeshark
 =========

-Open Source Color Bot
+Open Source Color Bot written in Java.

-Never make one this bad...

--Swipe
+Utilizing state of the art pixel searching patterns and algorithms, this was once the coveted software of those wishing to automate.